-Almost two months on, the fortunes of nations around the globe vary greatly.
-Australia and New Zealand have managed to avoid the disastrous consequences witnessed in much of Europe and the United States of America.
-As both Australia and New Zealand start to wind back the restrictions placed on the movement of their residents, there is currently no end in sight for many elsewhere.
+Almost three months on, the fortunes of nations around the globe vary greatly.
+New Zealand and Australia have managed to avoid the disastrous consequences witnessed in much of Europe and the United States of America.
+As both New Zealand and Australia start to wind back the restrictions placed on the movement of their residents, there is currently no end in sight for many elsewhere.

 Following is a snapshot of the current affairs both locally and internationally.

 On Monday 8th June, New Zealand moved down to coronavirus alert Level 1.
 Prime Minister Jacinda Ardern announced the decision, telling the country that after 75 days of New Zealand being in a Covid-19 alert, the country was ready to move to the most relaxed alert level.
 There have been no new Covid-19 cases for the seventeen straight days and there are no active cases of the coronavirus remaining in New Zealand.
 The last case of the virus spreading from an unknown source – a previously used definition of community transmission – occurred on April 30, according to data published by the Government's Environment Science and Research institute (ESR).
 This will mean that life is returning to something approximating a pre-coronavirus normal.
 Social distancing measures and restrictions on mass gatherings would disappear, although strict border controls would still be in force, as would contact tracing.